 Acknowledge, Express, Act, Reconnect

 All of us, at some point in our lifetime, have experienced loss or change.
-It is the one thing that unites us as human beings.
-Grief and stress is the natural response to any loss or change in our lives – even positive change.
+It is the one thing that unites usas human beings.
+Grief and stress are the natural response to any loss or change in our lives – even positive change.
 Life will never be the same.

 Trauma and stress reactions know no time.
 It doesn’t matter how long ago the trauma happened, sometimes, when we hit a landmine, it may feel like it happened yesterday.